 - Health organisations

 - Charitable organisations you deal with

-- Digital tracking technologies
+- Digital and electronic tracking technologies

 4. How and why we use your personal information